Providing services and programs for parents and guardians is at the heart of parish catechetical effort.

 Create feedback loops beyond the meeting: At the beginning and end of the meeting, tell parents how they can address questions and concerns that come up later in the meeting.
 Post a summary of essential information along with a link to an email address for submitting comments or asking questions.

 Attending to both the “what” and the “how” of meetings with parents makes the most of the opportunity to interact.
-As the General Directory for Catechesis reminds us, “In helping parents and educators to fulfill their mission well, it i the Church who is being built up” (no. 179).

 This article was originally published in RTJ’s creative catechist January 2014.